BEAVER: An Efficient Deterministic LLM Verifier: Methodology

 \textbf{Iterative sound bound computation:} We define $P_{UB}$ and $P_{LB}$ at any step based on the frontier state. $P_{UB}[\Psi]$ is written as the sum of probability of all sequences in frontier $\Psi = \Psi_i \cup \Psi_c$, while $P_{LB}[\Psi]$ is written as the sum of probability of all sequences in $\Psi_c$.

-Intuitively, $P_{LB}[\Psi]$ represents the total probability mass of all completed sequences (sequences that end with $\langle \texttt{eos} \rangle$) that satisfy $\Phi$, which are captured by sequences corresponding to the leaf nodes in $\Psi_c$ .
-Meanwhile, $P_{UB}[\Psi]$ represents the total probability mass of all sequences (both incomplete and complete) that satisfy constraint $\Phi$, captured by sequences corresponding to leaf nodes in $\Psi = \Psi_i \cup \Psi_c$.
-The difference between them, $P_{UB}[\Psi] - P_{LB}[\Psi]$ represents the uncertain probability mass, the set of incomplete sequences (corresponding to leaf nodes in $\Psi_i$) that might or might not lead to valid completions.
+Intuitively, $P_{LB}[\Psi]$ represents the total probability mass of all completed sequences (sequences that end with $\eos$) that satisfy $\Phi$, captured by sequences corresponding to the leaf nodes in $\Psi_c$.
+Meanwhile, w$P_{UB}[\Psi]$ represents the total probability mass of all sequences (both incomplete and complete) that satisfy constraint $\Phi$, captured by sequences corresponding to all leaf nodes in $\Psi_i \cup \Psi_c$.
+The bound gap $P_{UB}[\Psi] - P_{LB}[\Psi]$ represents the uncertain probability mass, the set of incomplete sequences (corresponding to leaf nodes in $\Psi_i$) that may or may not lead to valid completions.
+We provide soundness and completeness proofs of our algorithm in Appendix~\ref{appendix:proofs}